Tamunorth/Tamunorth/README.md

 - 👋 Hi, I’m @Tamunorth
 - 👀 I’m interested in Mobile app and Web Developement
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently Learning Flutter and working as a Flutter developer.
 - 💞️ I’m looking to collaborate on Flutter projects for web and mobile.
 - 📫 How to reach me daviesmanuelfavour@gmail.com